johtela/litscript/index.md

 Version 2 brings some major changes to _LiTScript_:

  *  Templates no longer live in external libraries.
-You can put your own templates directy inside your project under the `site` directory.
-It's still possible customize the default templates, but creating your own page layouts is now easier.
+You can now create your templates directy inside your project.
+It's still possible customize the default templates, but creating your own layouts is now easier.

  *  External dependencies have been reduced to bare minimum.
 Most notably, styles are defined in vanilla CSS now instead of [Less][].
-There is little need for CSS preprocessor nowadays as web standards include most of the needed features.
+CSS is much more powerful nowadays, which eliminates the need of preprocessor.

  *  The bundler has been changed from [Webpack][] to [esbuild][].
-This further reduces the number of dependencies and greatly improves bundling speed.
+This further reduces the number of dependencies and improves performance.
-    Also TypeScript compilation performance is improved.

  *  Visualizer functionality is removed.
 Flip few pages forward to see how dynamic content can be added to _LiTScript_.